 Calcium: An Introduction

-In some ways, calcium is a very misunderstood nutrient: everyone assumes they only need it for their bones when in fact it does all kinds of other useful things.
+In some ways, calcium is a very misunderstood nutrient.
+A lot of people assume they only need it for their bones when in fact it does all kinds of other useful things.
 Athletes, for example, need their calcium because it’s an essential nutrient for muscle contraction.
 A healthy calcium intake is also crucial for nerve function (if you like feeling things when you touch them, thank calcium for it!), blood pressure, and wound healing.

 Calcium is also important for maintaining body pH – even though the acid/alkaline foods hypothesis is a complete myth, it’s still important to get enough calcium to keep your body in pH balance.

-As well as the shortsighted focus on bones, calcium is also misunderstood in another way, namely that people think the benefits never stop.
+On top of the shortsighted focus on bones, calcium is also misunderstood in another way: the idea that more is always better.
 Inadequate calcium is bad, no doubt about it, but the dangers of calcium overload are just as real.
 If you eat more calcium than your body can use, you run the risk of depositing it in places where it really shouldn’t be, including your kidneys (as kidney stones), and your arteries (as plaque).
 Like most nutrients, too little is bad, enough is good, but more is not always better!
 Luckily, too much calcium is very difficult to achieve from whole foods.
 To get these effects, you’d need to eat over 2500mg of calcium, over twice the RDA.
 Realistically, it’s only going to happen if you’re taking a high-dose supplement.

 This means that the amount of calcium you need from food will depend on how absorbable that calcium is.
 If your calcium source is 100% absorbed, you’ll only need 300-400mg.
 In reality, this never happens, because no source of calcium is 100% absorbed.
 If your calcium is only 32% absorbed (milk and dairy products), you’ll need something like the RDA.
 But most vegetables are better absorbed than this, so you’ll actually need to eat less (more specifics on this in a minute).